 The primary outcome of the study was all-cause, 30-day readmission.
 The secondary outcomes were any post-discharge complications and major post-discharge complications.
-Complications were defined as the following: wound (superficial surgical site infection, deep incisional surgical site infection, organ space infection, wound disruption), sepsis (sepsis and septic shock), renal (acute renal failure and progressive renal insufficiency), venous thromboembolism (VTE) (pulmonary embolism and deep venous thrombosis), respiratory (pneumonia, unplanned reintubation, ventilation for >48 hours), stroke, urinary tract infection (UTI), cardiac (cardiac arrest requiring CPR and myocardial infarction), reoperation and death.
-Minor complications were defined as superficial and deep SSI, wound dehiscence, renal insufficiency, and UTI.
-15 All other complications were defined as major complications.
+Complications were defined as the following: wound (superficial surgical site infection, deep incisional surgical site infection, organ space infection, wound disruption), sepsis (sepsis and septic shock), renal (acute renal failure and progressive renal insufficiency), venous thromboembolism (VTE) (pulmonary embolism and deep venous thrombosis), respiratory (pneumonia, unplanned reintubation, ventilation for >48 hours), stroke, urinary tract infection (UTI), cardiac (cardiac arrest requiring CPR and myocardial infarction), reoperation, and death.
+Minor complications were defined as superficial and deep skin and soft tissue infection (SSI), wound dehiscence, renal insufficiency, and UTI.
+All other complications were defined as major complications.
 Complications were tracked from the day of the operation to the day of the reported complication.
 Patients that did not have their date of complication recorded were excluded from the timing analysis.
-The American College of Surgeons has published a new taxonomy to describe the phases of surgical care in order to facilitate the advancement of surgical quality and safety (Figure 2).
-We applied this taxonomy to identify opportunities for improvement.
-Postoperative complications were defined as taking place before or on the day of discharge while post-discharge complications were defined as those thereafter and until 30 days after the operation.
+The American College of Surgeons has published a new taxonomy to describe the phases of surgical care in order to facilitate the advancement of surgical quality and safety (Fig. 2).16 We applied this taxonomy to identify opportunities for improvement.
+Postoperative complications were defined as taking place before or on the day of discharge, while post-discharge complications were defined as those thereafter and until 30 days after the operation.

-Data on patient characteristics was collected and included sex, age, race, functional status, body mass index (underweight <18.5 kg/m2, normal 18.5-24.9 kg/m2, overweight 25-29.9 kg/m2, obese $\geq 30$ kg/m2), American Society of Anesthesiologists (ASA) classification, hypertension requiring medication, smoking status within a year of surgery, diabetes requiring medication, dyspnea at rest, steroid use for a chronic condition at time of surgery, history of severe chronic obstructive pulmonary disease (COPD), weight loss (>10% of body weight in 6 months before the operation), congestive heart failure (CHF) within 30 days of surgery, preoperative sepsis within 48 hours of surgery, and pre-operative transfusion within 72 hours of surgery.
-Operations were classified by CPT codes and stratified into continent (51596) versus non-continent (51570, 51575, 51580, 51585, 51590, 51595, 51597) operations.
+Data on patient characteristics was collected and included sex, age, race, functional status, body mass index (BMI) (underweight <18.5 kg/m, normal 18.5-24.9 kg/m, overweight 25-29.9 kg/m, obese ≥30 kg/m), American Society of Anesthesiologists (ASA) classification, hypertension requiring medication, smoking status within a year of surgery, diabetes requiring medication, dyspnea at rest, steroid use for a chronic condition at time of surgery, history of severe chronic obstructive pulmonary disease (COPD), weight loss (>10% of body weight in six months before the operation), congestive heart failure (CHF) within 30 days of surgery, preoperative sepsis within 48 hours of surgery, and preoperative transfusion within 72 hours of surgery.
+Operations were classified by CPT codes and stratified into continent (51596) vs. non-continent (51570, 51575, 51580, 51585, 51590, 51595, 51597) operations.

 Using the data obtained from the CPT codes, descriptive statistics were calculated.
 Univariate analysis was used to analyze the effect of post-discharge complications on readmission.
-Mutivariable models using pre- and peri-operative characteristics were used to assess each factor's effect on readmission, post-discharge complication, and post-discharge major complication risk.
-Covariates for these models included age, sex, race, BMI, ASA score, functional status, smoking status, individual patient comorbidities, pre-operative sepsis, pre-operative transfusion, continent versus non-continent urinary diversion, duration of operation in hours, wound class, length of stay, and the presence of any post-operative complication.
+Multivariable models using pre- and perioperative characteristics were used to assess each factor's effect on readmission, post-discharge complication, and post-discharge major complication risk.
+Covariates for these models included age, sex, race, BMI, ASA score, functional status, smoking status, individual patient comorbidities, preoperative sepsis, preoperative transfusion, continent vs. noncontinent urinary diversion, duration of operation in hours, wound class, LOS, and the presence of any postoperative complication.
 Patients who died before discharge (n=29) were excluded from the multivariable models as they could not contribute to post-discharge adverse events.
-All analysis was done with STATA 15.1 statistical software (STATA Corp, College Station, TX) and tests used p<0.05 to determine significance.
+All analysis was done with STATA 15.1 statistical software (STATA Corp, College Station, TX, U.S.) and tests used p<0.05 to determine significance.
 The study was deemed exempt from review by the University of Pennsylvania institutional review board (protocol 828694).